Boxing career of Muhammad Ali: The Rumble in the Jungle

 As usual, Ali was confident and colorful before the fight.
 He told interviewer David Frost, "If you think the world was surprised when Nixon resigned, wait 'til I whup Foreman's behind!"
 He told the press, "I've done something new for this fight.
 I done wrestled with an alligator, I done tussled with a whale; handcuffed lightning, thrown thunder in jail; only last week, I murdered a rock, injured a stone, hospitalized a brick; I'm so mean I make medicine sick."
 Ali was wildly popular in Zaire, with crowds chanting "Ali, bomaye" ("Ali, kill him") wherever he went.

 Ali opened the fight moving and scoring with right crosses to Foreman's head.
 Then, beginning in the second round, and to the consternation of his corner, Ali retreated to the ropes and invited Foreman to hit him while covering up, clinching and counter-punching, all while verbally taunting Foreman.
 The move, which would later become known as the "Rope-a-dope", so violated conventional boxing wisdom—letting one of the hardest hitters in boxing strike at will—that at ringside writer George Plimpton thought the fight had to be fixed.
 Foreman, increasingly angered, threw punches that were deflected and did not land squarely.
 Midway through the fight, as Foreman began tiring, Ali countered more frequently and effectively with punches and flurries, which electrified the pro-Ali crowd.
 In the eighth round, Ali dropped an exhausted Foreman with a combination at center ring; Foreman failed to make the count.
 Against the odds, and amidst pandemonium in the ring, Ali had regained the title by knockout.
 Reflecting on the fight, George Foreman later said: "I thought Ali was just one more knockout victim until, about the seventh round, I hit him hard to the jaw and he held me and whispered in my ear: 'That all you got, George?'
 I realized that this ain't what I thought it was."

 Fights against Wepner, Lyle and Bugner

 Ali's next opponents included Chuck Wepner, Ron Lyle, and Joe Bugner.
-Wepner, a journeyman known as "The Bayonne Bleeder", stunned Ali with a "knockdown" in the ninth round; Ali would later say he tripped on Wepner's foot, or that Wepner had actually stepped on Ali's foot and he lost his balance.
-Wepner also admitted that is what happened in a later interview.
+Wepner, a journeyman known as "The Bayonne Bleeder", stunned Ali with a knockdown in the ninth round; Ali would later say he tripped on Wepner's foot, or that Wepner had actually stepped on Ali's foot and he lost his balance.
+Wepner denied these claims, saying "in a fight, if somebody steps on your foot and knocks you down, you jump up and start screaming.
+Ali never did that.
+He took the eight count."
+Ali's version of events are considered more accurate.
 It was a bout that would inspire Sylvester Stallone to create the acclaimed film, Rocky.